Zeleo/recurrence-expression/README.md

 # recurrence-expression

 This library defines a JSON schema for expressing recurrence patterns.
-We denote list of dates when we arrange recurring meetings: for example, "Let's meet every 3rd Thursday".
+We denote a list of dates when we arrange recurring meetings: for example, "Let's meet every 3rd Thursday".
 Recurrence expression captures these types of patterns.